konradhy/konradhy/README.md

  <h1 align="center">Hi 👋, I'm Konrad.</h1>
 <h3 align="center">I'm a fullstack developer.
 I'm pretty lucky to have found a career that I love.</h3>

-- 🔭 I’m currently focusing on Launchpie
+- 🔭 I’m currently focusing on Casefold.
+An app that helps attorneys read cases and legislation faster

-- 🔭 Plan on doing a bit more work on [Jotion Ai](https://github.com/konradhy/build-jotion) shortly

 - 💭 Specializing in generative AI, automation and solutions for small and mid-sized businesses